MauroDataMapper/mdm-ui/README.md

 There is a useful npm package ([symlinked](https://www.npmjs.com/package/symlinked)) which can list what modules are linked into your repository.
 This is helpful if you want to check if mdm-resources is currently linked to mdm-ui.
 We recommend installing this globally with `npm i -g symlinked` then you can call it inside mdm-ui using `symlinked names`.

-## Build the application

-To 'export' the code for production, run `ng build --prod` this will compile & minify the code, making it ready for production